 With the findings of an ongoing investigation into the “toxic culture” surrounding the University of Maryland’s football program expected any day now, the Terrapins are continuing to find out just how low rock bottom can get.

 University of Maryland student-athlete Jordan McNair died in June of exertional heat stroke which he suffered at a Maryland football practice.
 A report based on an investigation into the young man’s death performed by Dr. Rod Walters was released on September 21, 2018.
-This report determined that numerous mistakes by the University’s football coaches, athletic training staff, and physicians contributed to the death of Jordan McNair, which University President Wallace Loh accepted “legal and moral responsibility” for.
+This report determined that numerous mistakes were made by the University’s football coaches, athletic training staff, and physicians that contributed to the death of Jordan McNair, which University President Wallace Loh accepted “legal and moral responsibility” for.

 The fallout for the University continued over the past weekend, with a Washington Post report revealing some of the alleged toxic behavior within the Maryland football program that will likely show up on the eventual University report.
 Additionally, the parents of Jordan McNair, through their attorney, asked that University System of Maryland Board of Regents chair James T. Brady and the Board accept “legal and moral responsibility” for Jordan McNair’s death, just as University President Loh has already.